Governance and funding

 - UK Foreign, Commonwealth & Development Office (FCDO)

 These core contributions support the operations of our International Centre for Asset Recovery (ICAR).
-In addition, the Principality of Liechtenstein provides core funding to the Basel Institute's Green Corruption programme.
+In addition, the Principality of Liechtenstein provides core funding to our Green Corruption programme.

 Several dedicated country programmes received additional earmarked support from our core donors' country offices.
-Such programmes are currently in place in Malawi, Mozambique, Ukraine, Tanzania and Peru.
-The latter is funded by the Swiss State Secretariat for Economic Affairs.
-ICAR also benefits from multiple long-term project-specific grants, including from the US State Department and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit).
+Our Public Finance Management programme in Peru is funded by the Swiss State Secretariat for Economic Affairs.
+ICAR also benefits from multiple long-term project-specific grants, including from the US Department of State and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit).

 Other direct income comes from a variety of corporate foundations and initiatives, development agencies and research grant facilities.

-If any surplus is generated from advisory services, the Basel Institute reinvests this to fund research and technical assistance programmes in developing countries.
+If any surplus is generated from advisory services or subscriptions to our Basel AML Index or Basel Open Intelligence tools, we reinvest this to fund research and technical assistance programmes in developing countries.

 Audited financial accounts